aws-deadline/deadline-cloud-for-houdini/docs/user_guide/installation.md

 To install the AWS Deadline Cloud for Houdini submitter, you will need:

-* A Windows, macOS, or Linux workstation
+* A Windows, macOS (arm64), or Linux workstation
-* Houdini 19.5 or later
+* Houdini 19.5 - 21.0

 **To install the submitter**